18F/github-dashing/README.md

  - Aggregates usage data across multiple repos from the Github API
  - Widgets support aggregate statistics of multiple repos or even all repos within an organization.
- - A leaderboard aggregates a score for the last 30 days on each contributor.
  - Contributor scores based on activity in commits as well as in comments and pull requests.
  - [Travis CI](http://travis-ci.org) build status across multiple branches
  - [Scrutinizer CI](https://scrutinizer-ci.com/) code quality metrics